Skip to content

 Educational Offerings

 In December 2022, The Mainstreaming Addiction Treatment (MAT) Act passed with the signing of the Consolidated Appropriations Act of 2023 eliminating the buprenorphine waiver (X waiver).
 In order to prescribe buprenorphine to patients, you must still get a DEA license registration number, but the previously used DATA-Waiver registration numbers are no longer needed for any prescriptions.
 The Act also eliminated limits or patient caps on the number of patients a prescriber may treat for opioid use disorder with buprenorphine.
-The new 8 hours of education on opioid treatment requirements for all prescribers will go into effect June 21, 2023.
-APA will share more information as it becomes available.
+Practitioners will be required to check a box on their online DEA registration form affirming that they have completed the new one-time training requirement.

 HHS Releases Practice Guidelines for Administration of Buprenorphine for Treating Opioid Use Disorder (April 27, 2021)